 2001 - We were thumped 4-0 at Stamford Bridge by Chelsea, our hundredth Premier League defeat, despite many commentators naming Blues keeper Carlo Cudicini as their man of the match, with his saves including a penalty from Gary McAllister.
 Jimmy Floyd Hasselbaink bagged one of his seven strikes against the reds, with Graeme Le Saux, Sam Dalla Bona and Eiður Guðjohnsen all also on target.

 1989 - We won 5-2 in west London with Ian Rush grabbing a brace against ex-red Bobby Campbell’s side.
 Our other goals came from Peter Beardsley, Steve McMahon and Ray Houghton.
 Dave Beasant saved a penalty from Jan Mølby, wile Houghton had a goal disallowed.
 Campbell said, “On this form Liverpool could win the World Cup!”
 Gordon Durie struck one of his five goals against the reds, with Kerry Dixon netting one of his seven past us.

 An away milestone

-1899 - We played our hundredth away League game, going down 1-0 to Nottingham Forest at the City Ground thanks to an Arthur Capes strike, with forward Charles Satterthwaite making his reds bow.
+1899 - We played our hundredth away League game, going down 1-0 to Nottingham Forest at the City Ground thanks to a late Arthur Capes strike, one of his four goals against the reds, with forward Charles Satterthwaite making his reds bow.

 1893 - We also visited them at the then-named Town Ground, when Tom Bradshaw, Patrick Gordon and Malcolm McVean all struck as we won a friendly 3-0.